paulghaddad/artdiversions/README.md

 Other tools used to build the site are:

 * Bower
-* Respond.js for media queries for IE 8
+* Respond.js for media queries in Internet Explorer 8
 * SASS
 * Grunt
 * Modernizr